 The Naskeena Coal Project is located approximately 50 km north of the town of Terrace, British Columbia in the southern Bowser Basin.
-The Naskeena Coal Project is comprised of nine separate tenures covering an area of 11,400 hectares.
+The Naskeena Coal Project is comprised of two separate tenures.

 Initial coal exploration in the area was conducted in 1914 in which a number of surface outcroppings were identified.
 Between 2006 and 2008, Jet Gold Corp completed 25 diamond drill holes and 8 trench samples.

 The Naskeena Coal Project has good year round road access from the city of Terrace located 50 km to the south.
 Highway 113, a two lane paved road traverses through the western portion of the coal tenures.
 Logging roads provide good access to the rest of the coal tenures.

 The City of Terrace is a central service hub with approximate population of 20,000 (2001 census) within the surrounding area.
 The city is serviced by a regional airport which has daily flights to Vancouver, BC.

 The Port of Prince Rupert, with the Ridley Island coal handling facility and the container port is approximately 200 km away.
 The port of Kitimat is located approximately 100 km to the south.
 Rail lines and major highways connect Terrace with Kitimat, Prince Rupert and Prince George.